laitcl/indigo-assessment-lai/README.md

 # General Strategy

+There are notes written prior to tackling the problems.
+Any particular decisions made while solving the problem are directly in the code as comments

 ## Part 1: MySQL Database design

 The four main things that I will be looking to capture are primary keys, datatypes, optimizing redundancy of data, and indices.